martinkearn/Content/Blogs/Bot Framework V4 with Luis.md

 ### 3: Use a root DialogSet to call Luis and work out intent
-> NOTE: At this point, I'll mention that all the sample code for this article from this point onwards comes from my [Banko bot V4 sample](https://github.com/martinkearn/Bot-V4-Banko).
-If you want the full sample, please clone that from GitHub.

 In your main bot file, you need to setup a `LuisRecognizer` object which you can use to to get top level intents and entities.
 You can then either handle them directly or spin up a `DialogContainer` to handle each one.

 In your main bot class (the one that inherits form `IBot`), you can do something like this: